SeisoLLC/easy_infra/docs/Terraform/index.rst

 `Disabling Security`_ below.

 .. note::
-    In the minimal, aws, and az images, only the KICS security tool is available.
+    In the minimal, aws, and az images, only the KICS and Checkov security tools are available.
 All other security tools will be skipped.